 Eligible Activities Cost Maximums and Guidance A. Develop and/or participate in cross-jurisdictional meetings and tabletop exercises specifically focused on wildfire preparedness and suppression, including seasonal wildfire readiness meetings.
-Up to \$2,400 per meeting B. Assess community water delivery ability as required for suppression activities, limited to current water system evaluation and available flow analysis.
-Up to \$11,600 C. Assess, inventory and purchase FireSmart structure protection equipment.
-Up to \$50,000 per year Refer to Appendix 4 for more information on the eligible FireSmart Structure Protection Trailer expenditures.
+Up to \$2,400 per meeting B. Updated July 2025 - Assess community water delivery ability as required for suppression activities as follows: For areas serviced by a municipal/regional water system: Assess community water delivery ability as required for suppression activities, limited to current water system evaluation and available flow analysis.
+Up to \$11,600 For areas not serviced municipal/regional water system: Assess community water delivery options as required for suppression activities.
+C. Assess, inventory and purchase FireSmart structure protection equipment.
+Refer to Appendix 4 for more information on the eligible FireSmart Structure Protection Trailer expenditures.
 Confirmation from the SPCO must be submitted to UBCM prior to commencing work for Phases 2, 3 or 4.
-D. Use and/or promote EMCR Wildfire Preparedness Guide and/or Wildfire Evacuation Checklist for community emergency preparedness events focused on wildfire.
+Up to \$50,000 per year D. Use and/or promote EMCR Wildfire Preparedness Guide and/or Wildfire Evacuation Checklist for community emergency preparedness events focused on wildfire.
 Up to \$6,000 per event